Powerful. intuitive. engaging.

 Version A or B?

 Now, with the established design system ensuring alignment with design intent – the lo-fi prototypes had color and typography implemented.
-Along prototyping, a second version came about while layering elements through production.

 Ultimately, version B was selected for its edge in visual hierarchical clarity and stronger alignment with the ethos.